tulians/aml/README.md

-# aml
+# nnbp
-*aml* (accelerated machine learning) is a general purpose machine learning library aimed a code legibility, great execution speed and minimal dependencies.
+*nnbp* (neural network with backpropagation) is a general purpose implementation of a feedforward neural network aimed at code legibility and minimal dependencies.
 One of the  needed packages is **NumPy**, which was chosen for its powerful linear algebra and N-dimensional array properties.
 This library is currently under development, so any errors or non-optimal implementations will be fixed in further commits.

 ### Examples
 #### Fully connected neural network
-*aml* provides a simple fully connected neural network which uses the classical backpropagation algorithm for learning.
+*nnbp* provides a simple fully connected neural network which uses the classical backpropagation algorithm for learning.
 The paradigmatic XOR problem can be solved using these lines of code:

 ```python
 >>> import neural_network as nn